-As Europeans cope with a record heatwave suffocating much of the continent, the importance of sun protection cannot be overstated.
+As Europeans cope with rising summer temperatures, the importance of sun protection cannot be overstated.

 Why should we be careful?
 How to choose and apply sunscreen properly?
 Euronews gathered a few tips from dermatologists.

 There is no such a thing as a healthy tan, dermatologists say.

 "A tan is actually a sign that our skin has been harmed by UV radiation and is trying to defend itself against further damage.
 This kind of damage can, in turn, increase your risk of developing skin cancer," the British Association of Dermatologists (BAD) warns.